unruggable-labs/ENSIPs/ENSIPS/ensip-0.md

 **Withdrawn** - The ENSIP Author(s) have withdrawn the proposed ENSIP.
 This state has finality and can no longer be resurrected using this ENSIP number.
 If the idea is pursued at a later date, it is considered a new proposal.

 **Living** - A special status for ENSIPs that are designed to be continually updated and not reach a state of finality.
-This includes most notably ENSIP-?.[The number of this ENSIP]
+This includes most notably ENSIP-0.

 ## What belongs in a successful ENSIP?